aws-samples/aws-modernization-with-nirmata/content/5_Cluster_Control/14_Policy_Reports.md

 Rest can be default, and click on **ok**

-You can now add a cluster to the policy set by clicking and selecting **Add cluster** in the top right corner
+You can now add a cluster to the policy set by clicking and selecting **Add cluster** in the top right corner.
 Monitor the policies deployed, and we are all set to view the policy reports.

 **Note** The polices are configured for nginx and demo namespace and do not show the violation for all the resources..
 Create both the namespace and deploy some [sample insecure workloads](https://github.com/nirmata/demo-ws-nirmata/tree/main/Docs-and-Guides/Nirmata-policies/insecure%20workloads) to test the violations